 What is CI/CD?
-CI/CD Pipeline and Tools Explained
+CI/CD pipeline and tools explained

-Over the course of a generation, CI/CD has gone from a niche topic to a mainstream approach to software development and delivery that has been taken for granted in the field.
+Throughout a generation, CI/CD has gone from a niche topic to a mainstream approach to software development and delivery that has been taken for granted in the field.
 Although the term is thrown around with confidence by many, the exact meanings of CI and CD are often misused and misunderstood.

 CI/CD Explained